PrincessHernandez/GreenhouseMonitoringSystem/README.md

 ![Image of i2cdetection2](https://raw.githubusercontent.com/PrincessHernandez/GreenhouseMonitoringSystem/master/images/i2cdetect2.PNG)

 ### Unit Testing
+Download the program [greenhouse.py]().
 Now that you've downloaded the codes and detected your sensors, go to terminal and run
 ```
-python greenhouse.py
+sudo python greenhouse.py
 ```
 This command should run the program and display on the terminal.
 An example output is shown below:
 ![Image of Sample Output Terminal](https://raw.githubusercontent.com/PrincessHernandez/GreenhouseMonitoringSystem/master/images/SampleOutput.PNG)

 ### Production Testing
-Now that you've seen what the sensors' output will look like, run
+Now that you've seen what the sensors' output will look like, download the program [greenhouse2.py]() and run
 ```
-python greenhouse2.py
+sudo python greenhouse2.py
 ```
 This command should run the program and display the output on the OLED screen.
 An example output is shown below:
 ![Image of Sample Output OLED]()